The Reconciliation of Adam and Eve to God

 The account of these two women symbolizes what is happening today.

 Have there not been faithful and holy women?
 There have been many.
-Notwithstanding the aforementioned human weaknesses, we do recognize Sarah as a daughter of faith, pious, as we do Rebekah and Leah; Rahab (who was a harlot); Abigail (who was married to a "son of Belial" – in today’s parlance, "an absolute jerk"); Deborah, the only female judge of Israel, faithful in her calling; Esther, who saved the Jews from Haman; Ruth, wife of Boaz; Jael, who slew Israel’s enemy Sisera; Hannah, mother of prophet Samuel; Elizabeth, who birthed John the Immerser; Mary, who was called of God and faithful, and who gave birth to none other than the Messiah of Israel, Saviour of all mankind.
+Notwithstanding the aforementioned human weaknesses, we do recognize Sarah as a daughter of faith, pious, as we do Rebekah and Leah; Rahab (an innkeeper); Abigail (who was married to a “son of Belial” – in today’s parlance, “an absolute jerk”); Deborah, the only female judge of Israel, faithful in her calling; Esther, who saved the Jews from Haman; Ruth, wife of Boaz; Jael, who slew Israel’s enemy Sisera; Hannah, mother of prophet Samuel; Elizabeth, who birthed John the Immerser; Mary, who was called of God and faithful, and who gave birth to none other than the Messiah of Israel, Saviour of all mankind.
 We also have Mary Magdalene, Mary and Martha, three ladies who were prominently mentioned in the Gospels; Phoebe, Lydia and others.